PET HEALTH

 Eyelid Tumors

 Cats, like dogs, can develop eyelid tumors.
 In addition to the dangers of cancer, eyelid tumors can also cause infection or permanent damage by rubbing against the eye.
-The most common type of cat eyelid tumor comes from skin cancer.
-Older white cats — such as Siamese — are more likely to develop skin cancer, especially if they spend time outside.1
+One common type of cat eyelid tumor comes from skin cancer.
+Older white cats are more likely to develop skin cancer, especially if they spend time outside.1

 Eyelid tumor surgery cost

 A veterinary surgeon will want to remove all traces of the eyelid tumor, a procedure that can cost $500 – $600.1 Then, they’ll restructure and stitch the eyelid to ensure it’s still functional.
 If cancer caused the tumor, your cat might need additional treatment, like chemotherapy.
-Depending on the length of treatment, you could spend $2,000 or more on chemotherapy.6
+Depending on the type of treatment, you could spend between $150 and $600 per dose on chemotherapy.6

 Cat Eye Removal

-Removing one of your cat’s eyes is a scary prospect.
-But sometimes, it may be an option for your kitty’s health.
-Your vet may recommend eye removal — also called enucleation — if your cat suffers from conditions like glaucoma or feline herpes viral conjunctivitis, both of which can cause chronic pain and further endanger your cat.1,7
+Surgically removing one of your cat’s eyes is a scary prospect, but sometimes, it may be the best option for your kitty’s health.
+Your vet may recommend eye removal — also called enucleation — if your cat suffers from conditions like glaucoma, proptosis, or cancer, which can cause ongoing pain and further endanger your cat.1,7 Serious eye trauma and infection can also be reasons for enucleation.7

 Cat eye removal surgery cost

-Can Pet Insurance Help With Cat Eye Surgery Costs?
+MetLife Pet Insurance Can Help With Cat Eye Surgery Costs

-The short answer is yes!
-With a cat insurance policy, you may be able to get reimbursement for covered cat eye surgery costs, and MetLife Pet Insurance offers reimbursement rates of up to 90%.8 This can make it easier for you to focus on your kitty’s health without stressing over the vet bill.
+With a cat insurance policy, you may be able to get reimbursement for covered cat eye surgery costs, and MetLife Pet Insurance offers reimbursement rates of up to 90%.8 This can make it easier for you to focus on your kitty’s health.

 You may want to consider enrolling in a cat insurance policy as early as possible to help ensure future conditions are covered.
-Learn more about how pet insurance works or get a free quote to see how much you could save.
+Get a free quote to see how much you could save.

 855-270-7387